About the Program

 Electronic Art & Animation FAQ

 If you are accepted to the university, you may pursue a degree within the School of Art & Design.
-A portfolio review is not required for admission; however, all Art and Design majors must complete a faculty review of their work through AD303: Individual Art Review.
-The review is held in the twelfth week of each semester.
+A portfolio review is not required for admission.

 For information on general University admission requirements, contact the Admissions Office.